chrisnoonan98675/site/xl-deploy/how-to/using-xl-scale.markdown

 ### Destroy a cloud environment

-In order to destroy a cloud environment:
+To destroy a cloud environment:

 * You need read permission on the environment CI
 * You need `controltask#execute` on the environment CI
-* You do **not** need to have read or edit permissions on the environment template CI or the host path
+* You do *not* need to have read or edit permissions on the environment template CI or the host path

 ## Instantiating and destroying environment templates using the wizard